b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 `studentAge = 19`, `bookTitle = "Dune"` (grammatical correctness is not that important) instead of `x = 19`, `y = "Dune"`.

-You may want to check Julia's Docs for the
+You may want to check Julia's Docs for the [allowed variable names](https://docs.julialang.org/en/v1/manual/variables/#man-allowed-variable-names) and their recommended [stylistic conventions](https://docs.julialang.org/en/v1/manual/variables/#Stylistic-Conventions) (for now, always start with a small letter, and use alphanumeric characters from the Latin alphabet).
-[allowed variable
-names](https://docs.julialang.org/en/v1/manual/variables/#man-allowed-variable-names)
-and their recommended [stylistic conventions](https://docs.julialang.org/en/v1/manual/variables/#Stylistic-Conventions) as a starting point.
 Personally, I prefer to use [camelCaseStyle](https://en.wikipedia.org/wiki/Camel_case) so this is what you're gonna see here.